Navneett03/SpotifyHub/README.md

 - **Chatbot Support**: AI-powered chatbot that answers questions about data from the dashboard and newsletter.
 - **Email Newsletters**: Scheduled newsletters summarizing key insights with visualizations.
 - **Automation**: Scripts for fetching data, generating newsletters, and sending emails automatically.
-- **Modern UI**: Built with React and TailwindCSS for a responsive experience.
+- **Modern UI**: Built with React and TailwindCSS for a responsive experience .

 ## Implemented Pages